-Grand Chief Samuel Gargan: The leaders all know, we came up with a list of groups, one was the MVLWB, Eric Menicoche got dismissed.
-We came up with five names, they are all from Fort Simpson, we never really decided.
+Grand Chief: The leaders all know, we came up with a list of groups that need filling.
+One was the MVLWB, Eric Menicoche got dismissed, so we came up with five names, they are all from Fort Simpson, we never really decided.

-A/Executive Director Patrick Scott: Chris Reid asked me to remind you, you're making appointments to the Minister, for the MVLWB.
-The Minister makes the appointment, he wanted to make sure you were fully clear on that.
+A/Executive Director Patrick Scott: Chris Reid asked me to remind you, your making appointments to the minister, for the MVLWB.
+The minister makes the appointment; he wanted to make sure you were fully clear on that.